aerapay/corporate-form/README.md

 # Aerapay Corporate Form

-The Aerapay Corporate Registration Form is a snippet which can be implemented on a corporate website to permit consumer registration for Aerapay Corporate accounts.
+The Aerapay Corporate Registration Form is a snippet which, can be implemented on a corporate website to permit customer registration for Aerapay corporate accounts.

 ## Documentation